mason3k/snakes-on-a-domain-blog/_posts/2022-12-22-wwbd-extension.markdown

 ---
 layout: single
-title:  "Make Doing the Right Thing Easy with WWBD"
+title:  "Make it Easy to Do the Right Thing with WWBD"
 date:   2022-12-22
 categories: vscode venvs extensions
 ---